Construction 3D Printer: Getting the Future of

 Metals and Composites: For Specialized Applications

 For intricate structural components requiring high strength, metal 3D printing is emerging, utilizing materials like stainless steel, aluminum, and titanium alloys.
-Furthermore, composite materials, which blend various substances like plastics and metal or even sawdust (to emulate wood), are opening up new aesthetic and functional possibilities.
+Composite materials, which blend various substances like plastics and metal or even sawdust (to emulate wood), are opening up new aesthetic and functional possibilities.
 The goal is to develop materials that not only perform structurally but also enhance properties like thermal resistance and insulation.

 Despite its incredible promise, the journey of the construction 3D printer is not without its hurdles.
 These are challenges that my team at WMTSV and the broader industry are actively working to overcome.